 Letter from Our President

-Serving as president of the Children’s Guardian Fund is a honor and a significant responsibility.
-The demands are easy to understand: there are currently more than 1,000 children in our area who have been removed from their families because they were abused, neglected or abandoned.
-The epidemic of drug abuse has led to a tragic increase in the number of infants born addicted and the economic downturn has led to family stress that often results in children being harmed and removed from their homes.
+Serving as president of the Children’s Guardian Fund is both an honor and a significant responsibility.
+There are currently more than 1,400 children in our area who have been removed from their families because they were abused, neglected or abandoned.
+The epidemic of opioid abuse has led to a tragic increase in the number of infants born addicted and the economic downturn has led to family stress that often results in children being harmed and removed from their homes.
 The demands on our funds have grown accordingly.

 Despite the welcome signs of an economic recovery, the Children’s Guardian Fund continues to see challenges ahead: shortfalls remain in the state budget and the most vulnerable in our society continue to need help.
 Fortunately, our local area enjoys the great blessing of a dedicated group of volunteer child advocates.
 However, we want to ensure that our child advocates are provided with the resources they need to have the maximum impact on the lives of children in care.
 With the right combination of care and services, these children can grow up to enjoy a safe and positive future.